-When your VA EEM costs are less than $3,000, mortgage lenders will typically “rubber-stamp" the improvements, but not always.
+When your VA EEM costs are less than $3,000, mortgage lenders will typically “rubber-stamp” (approve) the improvements, but not always.

 You may be asked to verify your expected monthly savings, so that the lender can make sure that the increase to your mortgage payment does not exceed the benefits of the project.

 When your VA EEM costs are between $3,000-$6,000